 Christmas Tree Decorated With Tissue Paper Flower Ornaments

-If you want a more casual, low-maintenance alternative to our fresh flower ornaments for your Christmas tree, look no further!
-Create these super-fun, super-festive tissue paper flowers instead.
-They look just like real flowers, and their decorating potential isn’t limited to Christmas trees: Use them to dress up wreaths, garland, gift boxes, baskets, curtain rods, flower pots and much more.
-Plus, you can enjoy this easy Christmas craft with your kids—no cleanup required!
+If you want a casual, low-maintenance option to decorate your Christmas tree with, try creating these super-fun, super-festive tissue paper flowers.
+They look just like real flowers, and their decorating potential isn’t limited to Christmas trees: Use them to dress up wreaths, garland, gift boxes, baskets, curtain rods, flower pots, and more.
+Plus, you can enjoy making this easy Christmas craft with your kids — no cleanup required.

 • Scissors